NordicSemiconductor/pc-ble-driver-py/README.md

 please install the redistributable installer for [Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) or [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) respectively.
 Make sure to install the one corresponding to the architecture of your **Python** installation (x86 or x64).

+# macOS limitations
+The binary distribution of pc-ble-driver-py will only work with the official Python versions, not the one provided with macOS.

 ## Building from source

 Before building pc-ble-driver-py you will need to install nrf-ble-driver as a CMake module.
 The easiest way to do this is to install it with [vcpkg](https://github.com/NordicPlayground/vcpkg).